What is Learning at Work Week?

 Bringing employees from different parts of the business together or partner organisations in to learn from each other

-The LAW Week team provides advice and guidance for organisations wishing to run Learning at Work Week, including online and printed resources.
-We also run planning seminars every year.
+The Learning at Work Week team provides advice and guidance for organisations wishing to run Learning at Work Week, including online and printed resources.
+We also run planning seminars every year – see 'What should I do next?' below.

 How much will it cost?

-The 2016 theme for Learning at Work Week is Connect.
+The 2017 theme for Learning at Work Week is Curious & Creative.
 You can use the theme in any way that adds value to your workplace and organisation.
-Here are some ideas to get you started.
+We'll be posting ideas to get you started.

 What should I do next?